The island of Hong Kong, modernity and tradition united

 It wasn’t a very good welcome, really, but well, I continued the search on my own.
 The whole building was a maze of hotels.
 On each floor, full of small hotels (flats transformed into hotels) I was crossed by foreigners of all kinds who arrived or left.

 The first floor was the most authentic; full of Indian and Pakistani shops and on the corners or in more remote areas, people who offered you “hash” and other things.
 It’s hard to believe that this was part of China.

 I asked some of the hotels I had read about on the Internet that were pretty good, but they were all full (the hotels with good reviews on the Internet, being so small, unless you book in advance, are always full).
 I ended up in one that didn’t look bad.
 It was a hotel run by Indians, the site was clean, well priced, and most importantly, there was a good atmosphere and the receptionists were friendly.
 They gave me a small but very cozy room.
 I left the backpack and started to go sightseeing.

 Hong Kong in 3 days: What to see and what to do?

 You can start your visit to Hong Kong in 3 days by getting on the Star Ferry.
 It is the name given to the boat that goes from the island of Hong Kong to the district of Kowloon.
 It’s a nice ride with good views of Hong Kong’s skyline and it only costs 4 HK dollars (less than one euro).
 There are two round-trip port routes:

-- Central (Isla de Hong Kong) – Tsim Sha Tsui (Kowloon).
+- Central (Hong Kong Island) – Tsim Sha Tsui (Kowloon).

-- Wanchai (Isla de Hong Kong) – Tsim Sha Tsui (Kowloon).
+- Wanchai (Hong Kong Island) – Tsim Sha Tsui (Kowloon).